#06-04 Westech Building, Pandan Loop, Singapore 128424

 One of the critical steps in converting website users into buyers is the checkout process.

-Yes, the easier & user-friendly your checkout process is, the higher will be the chances to get more sales.
+Yes, the easier and more user-friendly your checkout process is, the higher your chances of making more sales.

-According to several studies, the average shopping cart abandonment rates are between 60% – 70%.
-This simply means that out of every 100 intended buyers (who started the checkout process on your eCommerce website with the intention to buy), only 30-40 people successfully complete their order & pay for their products.
+According to several studies, the average shopping cart abandonment rate is between 60% and 70%.
+This simply means that out of every 100 intended buyers (who started the checkout process on your eCommerce website to buy), only 30-40 people complete their orders and pay for their products.

-Now you must have realized how critical it is to ensure a smooth checkout process and prevent high abandonment rates to get more sales & profits from your eCommerce store.
+Now, you must have realized how critical it is to ensure a smooth checkout process and prevent high abandonment rates to increase sales and profits from your eCommerce store.

-In this post, I will be sharing 9 proven methods that will help you to reduce the orders abandonment rate of your eCommerce website.
+In this post, I will share nine proven methods for reducing the order abandonment rate on your eCommerce website.

 Are you ready?
 Let’s begin!